 2018 Relatedness through Domestic Work: Contingent and Processual Connections of Family, Maids, and Personhood, “Examining the ‘New’ in Kinship and Family in South Asia,” Department of Liberal Arts, Indian Institute of Technology-Hyderabad, February 2.

-2018 Negotiating Inside and Outside: Advanced Locality Management (ALM) and the Civic Realm in Mumbai, INDAS/Martin Chautari International Symposium “Peaceful Development of South Asia,” Himalaya Hotel, Kathmandu, January 5.
+2018 Negotiating Inside and Outside: Advanced Locality Management (ALM) and the Civic Realm in Mumbai, at the INDAS/Martin Chautari International Symposium “Peaceful Development of South Asia,” Himalaya Hotel, Kathmandu, January 5.

-2016 Between Corruption and Anti-corruption: Movements of Civic Values in Mumbai at PhD workshop at Symposium “Social Sufferings and Traumatic Experiences: An Anthropological Perspective.” at Institute for Research in Humanities, Kyoto University, January 10.
+2016 Between Corruption and Anti-corruption: Movements of Civic Values in Mumbai, in the PhD workshop at the Symposium “Social Sufferings and Traumatic Experiences: An Anthropological Perspective.” at Institute for Research in Humanities, Kyoto University, January 10.

-2015 The Quest for Integrity: Middle-class Values and Corruption in Mumbai at “Theorizing the New Middle Class” panel at The 28th Annual Conference of the Japanese Association for South Asian Studies, The University of Tokyo, September 27.
+2015 The Quest for Integrity: Middle-class Values and Corruption in Mumbai, at the “Theorizing the New Middle Class” panel, organized by Jonathan Shapiro Anjaria and Yoko Taguchi, at The 28th Annual Conference of the Japanese Association for South Asian Studies, The University of Tokyo, September 27.

-2014 Active Persons: The Gita, Psychometrics, and Citizens in Mumbai. at PhD workshop at International symposium “Comparative Reflexivities,” Hitotsubashi University, Tokyo, November 16.
+2014 Active Persons: The Gita, Psychometrics, and Citizens in Mumbai, in the PhD workshop at the international symposium “Comparative Reflexivities,” Hitotsubashi University, Tokyo, November 16.

-2014 (co-authored with Moe Nakazora) The “Dividual” in Anthropology: Lateral Development of “Personhood.” at “The Individual in Anthropology: a Future Paradigm in Anthropology?” panel at IUAES Inter-Congress, Makuhari Messe, Chiba, May 16.
+2014 (co-authored with Moe Nakazora) The “Dividual” in Anthropology: Lateral Development of “Personhood,” at the “The Individual in Anthropology: a Future Paradigm in Anthropology?” panel at IUAES Inter-Congress, Makuhari Messe, Chiba, May 16.

-2013 Trust and Civil Society: Contemporary Activism in Urban India. at “Trust in Super-Diversity” panel at the 17th World Congress of the International Union of Anthropological and Ethnological Sciences, The University of Manchester, UK, August 6.
+2013 Trust and Civil Society: Contemporary Activism in Urban India, at the “Trust in Super-Diversity” panel at the 17th World Congress of the International Union of Anthropological and Ethnological Sciences, The University of Manchester, UK, August 6.

-2012 The Aesthetics and Form of Civil Society: Fighting the Filth in Mumbai. at “Opening the Boundaries of Citizenship” Conference, European Research Council funded OECUMENE Project, The Open University, UK, February 6.
+2012 The Aesthetics and Form of Civil Society: Fighting the Filth in Mumbai, at the “Opening the Boundaries of Citizenship” Conference, European Research Council-funded OECUMENE Project, The Open University, UK, February 6.

-2017 Negotiating the Inside/Outside, Generating Gaps: Public Space Seen through Bombay Flats and Civic Activism.
+2017 Yoko Taguchi.
+Negotiating the Inside/Outside, Generating Gaps: Public Space Seen through Bombay Flats and Civic Activism.
 Bunkajinruigaku (Japanese Journal of Cultural Anthropology) 82(2): 163–181.

 2016 Moe Nakazora and Yoko Taguchi.
 The Lateral Development of “Dividual” In Anthropology: On Modes of Comparison and Processes of Concept Making.
 Bunkajinruigaku (Japanese Journal of Cultural Anthropology) 81(1): 80–92.

-2010 The Logic of “Business” among Navi Mumbai Merchants: Rethinking “Cosmopolitanism.”
+2010 Yoko Taguchi.
+The Logic of “Business” among Navi Mumbai Merchants: Rethinking “Cosmopolitanism.”
 Kunitachi Jinruigaku Kenkyu (Kunitachi Anthropology Research) 5: 47–72.

-2015 Between Civil Society and Political Society: An Anthropology of Citizen Movements in Mumbai, India.
-Doctoral Dissertation, submitted to the Graduate School of Social Sciences, Hitotsubashi University, October 2015.
+2015 Yoko Taguchi.
+Between Civil Society and Political Society: An Anthropology of Citizen Movements in Mumbai, India.
+Doctoral Dissertation submitted to the Graduate School of Social Sciences, Hitotsubashi University, October 2015.
 (English summary)

-2006 “Indian Food” in Public: A View through the Restaurant.
+2006 Yoko Taguchi.
+“Indian Food” in Public: A View through the Restaurant.
 MA Thesis submitted to the Graduate School of Human Sciences, Osaka University, Osaka.